tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Load Balancing Multiple Independent Providers {#multi-cdn}

-The DNS is used to independently transfer two linked pieces of informaton to implement ESNI.
+The DNS is used to independently transfer two linked pieces of information to implement ESNI.
 The server is identified through DNS address records and the server's ESNI configuration is specified in a TXT record that is transported separately. {{publishing-key}} requires that these records are coordinated.